udacity/nd064-c3-microservices-security-exercises/README.md

 # Purpose of This Repo

-This repo is meant to be used to keep things organized during content development and act as the source of truth for all exercises related to this course.
+This repo contains starter code and docs for the course exercises.

 ## Folder Structure